Lifesaver on Weight Loss Hurdles

 and get back on the straight and narrow the very next day.

-Lifesaver #7: Learn to cope with stress
+Lifesaver #7: Learn to

 A recent Harvard study found that the most common triggers for stress-related